chris-n-self/kitaev-honeycomb/readme.md

 from kithcmb import parityprojectedfermions from kithcmb import montecarlo from matplotlib import pyplot as plt
-%matplotlib inline

 # set of temperatures to compute thermal energy and vortex density at
 T_vals = np.logspace(-3,3,7)
 thermal_energies = np.zeros(T_vals.size)
 vortex_densities = np.zeros(T_vals.size)

-# number of rounds of Monte Carlo steps to carry out at each temperature
+# number of rounds of Monte Carlo to carry out at each temperature
 mcmc_rounds = 1000

 # fix the parameter values and system size